pilisir/macOSzip/README.md

 ## FYI
 * You can add shortcut key for those two services via macOS to make more easily.
+* **ZIP with path** would ignore path, /Documents, if files or directories are already under ~/Documents.
-* You can custom destination directory of **ZIP With Path** via edit variable **destDir**.
+* You can custom destination directory of **ZIP with path** via edit the variable **destDir**.
 * I never test it lower than High Sierra.
-* You may find script not elegant itself, because I never code any shell script before, and I bought my first mac month ago.
+* You may find script not elegant itself, because I never code any shell script before, and I bought my first mac a month ago.
 I look forward to any suggestion or fork.

 ## License
 MIT License